codeforpdx/recordexpungPDX/doc/docker.md

     docker service update --force $(docker stack services ls -f name=CONTAINER_NAME)

-While the docker stack is running, it will restart any stopped containers automatically using the most recently built image.
+4. While the docker stack is running, it will restart any stopped containers automatically using the most recently built image.
 To stop and restart the entire stack, use the commands

     make dev_stop
-    make dev_deploy
+    make dev

 Note: the `dev_deploy` target rebuilds every image in the stack which may be time-consuming and not necessary if only updating a single image/service.
 To start a new docker stack without rebuilding the images, use:

+    make dev_stop
     make dev_start

+5. To stop a single *service* in the running stack, run:

+    docker service rm recordexpungpdx_*

+replacing * with the service name e.g.  webserver or expungeservice.
+This stops the corresponding docker container and also prevents the docker orchestrator from spinning up a replacement container.
+This is useful if you want to, for example, run the node server for frontend development, since the node daemon automatically and rapidly propagates source code changes.

-To explore the database:
+6. To explore the database:

     make dev_psql

-To drop the database by removing the database volume:
+7. To drop the database by removing the database volume:

     make dev_stop
     make dev_drop_database